plainionist/Plainion.CI/docs/HowToDeployment.md

 The concrete deployment steps are usually project specific so you have to define them.

-Plainion.CI supports [FAKE](https://fake.build/) and MsBuild scripts but strongly recommends FAKE due to its power.
+Plainion.CI uses [FAKE](https://fake.build/) to support customization of the build process.

 Plainion.CI provides various helpers for GitHub and NuGet out of the box.

 ## Deploying with FAKE